 A vinyl tile floor is often installed in commercial settings where high traffic is a constant, or where a clean or static-free environment is desired.
-It can also be a versatile and cost effective choice for any household.
+It can also be a versatile and cost-effective choice for any household.
 In the home, vinyl tile flooring is often used where a significant amount of moisture is expected.
 It is also frequently used in remodels to replace higher maintenance flooring, like carpet.

 Vinyl flooring is durable and stands up well to heavy foot traffic.
 It is comfortable under foot and reduces noise, which can be important for owners with kids or pets.
 It is also less expensive than many other flooring options and is easy to install and maintain.
-Vinyl flooring comes in a broad range of colors and patterns to match every decor, including a variety of lifelike wood grains.
+Vinyl flooring comes in a broad range of colours and patterns to match every decor, including a variety of lifelike wood grains.

 On the other hand, vinyl floors do not stand up well to heavy loads and can be damaged by sharp objects.
-Also, colors can fade with exposure to too much direct sunlight and floors can be damaged by extreme temperatures.
+Also, colours can fade with exposure to too much direct sunlight and floors can be damaged by extreme temperatures.
 For that reason, vinyl is not recommended for outdoor or indoor/outdoor uses.